MINIMA: Modality Invariant Image Matching: Related Work

 \subsection{Multimodal Image Matching}

 Image matching for multi-modalities is more challenging, due to the domain gap between two images.
-It often shows variations in pixel intensity distributions (as shown in~\cref{Fig:pixel-stat}), making it difficult to search matchable cues.
+It often shows variations in pixel intensity distributions, making it difficult to search for matchable cues.
 Existing studies still rely on handcrafted designs~\cite{hou2024pos,yao2022multi,ye2019fast,li2019rift}, focusing on extracting matchable information such as shape, gradient, or phase.
-However, these low-level features are not consistently effective and time-consuming to extract.
+However, these low-level features are not consistently effective and are time-consuming to extract.
 Data-driven methods exhibit powerful abilities to extract matchable features for multimodal images.
-They commonly utilized off-the-shelf matching pipelines~\cite{deng2022redfeat,tuzcuouglu2024xoftr,liu2024grid} as the backbone, then adapted them to the target modalities with specific designs.
+They commonly utilize off-the-shelf matching pipelines~\cite{deng2022redfeat,tuzcuouglu2024xoftr,liu2024grid} as the backbone, then adapt them to the target modalities with specific designs.
 For example, ReDFeat~\cite{deng2022redfeat} recoupled independent constraints of detection and description of multimodal feature learning with a mutual weighting strategy.
 It performs for three cross-modality cases, but is merely trained and tested on each dataset separately.
 Recently, XoFTR~\cite{tuzcuouglu2024xoftr} utilizes a two-stage training approach for RGB-IR image matching.
-It is first pre-trained on a collected real dataset containing $95K$ aligned multi-spectral images, then fine-tuned on pseudo infrared images.
-XoFTR achieves large enhancement on RGB-IR image matching, by using abundant training data and a tailored matching rule.
-In this paper, we contribute to filling the data gap of the general image matching task.
-We demonstrate that our MINIMA can outperform modality-specific approaches and shows superior performance in zero-shot tasks, solely relying on high-quality synthetic training data.
+It achieves large enhancement on RGB-IR image matching, by using abundant training data and a tailored matching rule.
+In this paper, we contribute to filling the data gap of the general image matching.
+We demonstrate that our MINIMA can outperform modality-specific approaches and show superior performance in zero-shot tasks, solely relying on high-quality synthetic training data.